 Revocation applies to any new driver within two years of passing their test and obtaining their licence.
 If you receive six points on your licence within two years of your first successful driving test, you will have your licence taken away.
 At this point, you will need to go through the process of learning to drive again, including obtaining a provisional licence, driving as a learner and retaking your test.

 Even if you do regain your licence, the points that you originally gained will stay on there, meaning that you could be disqualified again if the total reaches 12.

 You can get further advice on your personal circumstances through our Instant Law Line.
-Only £7.99 for unlimited telephone legal advice — you could be talking to a lawyer in five minutes.
+For a bargain price, you could get the legal advice you need over the telephone — you could be talking to a lawyer in five minutes.